-I) "Living Wage" is the amount of family income needed to provide for the family's food and non-food expenditures with sufficient allowance for savings/ investments for social security so as to enable the family to live and maintain a decent standard of human existence beyond mere subsistence level, taking into account all of the family's physiological, social and other needs.
+Living Wage refers to the amount of family income needed to provide for the family's food and non-food expenditures with sufficient allowance for savings/ investments for social security so as to enable the family to live and maintain a decent standard of human existence beyond mere subsistence level, taking into account all of the family's physiological, social and other needs.

+CHAPTER II

-CHAPTER II POVERTY REDUCTION THROUGH SOCIAL ENTERPRISES
+POVERTY REDUCTION THROUGH SOCIAL ENTERPRISES

-15 SEC.
-4. Formulation of a Poverty Reduction Through Social Entrepreneurship (PRESENT) 16 Program.
-The PRESENT Program shall be established as a flagship program of government.
-17 The objective of the PRESENT Program is to progressively improve the position and benefits 18 derived by a big number of the poor, marginalized and basic sectors derived from economic 19 subsector development and growth.
-It shall do this by identifying strategic economic subsectors 20 with the potentials for growth and where the poor are concentrated or could be major players.
-In 21 the process, it shall identify and develop key SEs and resource institutions as partners in 22 providing transactional and transformational services towards poverty reduction.
-SEs shall be 23 developed as vehicles to ensure that the poor benefit the most from sustainable subsector 24 development.
+Sec.
+4. Formulation of a Poverty Reduction Through Social Entrepreneurship 8 (PRESENT) Program. - The PRESENT Program shall be established as a flagship 9 program of government.
+The objective of the PRESENT Program is to progressively 10 improve the position and benefits derived by a big number of the poor, marginalized 11 and basic sectors derived from economic subsector development and growth.
+It shall 12 do this by identifying strategic economic subsectors with the potentials for growth and 13 where the poor are concentrated or could be major players.
+In the process, it shall 14 identify and develop key SEs and resource institutions as partners in providing 15 transactional and transformational services towards poverty reduction.
+SEs shall be 16 developed as vehicles to ensure that the poor benefit the most from sustainable 17 subsector development.
+18 a) Promoting sustainable programs that support the development of inclusive value chains in key economic subsectors, towards reducing inequality in incomes and increase self-reliance among the poor;

-The formulation of the PRESENT program shall be guided by the following principles:
+19 The formulation of the PRESENT program shall be guided by the following 20 principles:

-- a) Promoting sustainable programs that support the development of inclusive value chains in key economic subsectors, towards reducing inequality in incomes and increase self reliance among the poor; - 31 b) Enabling SEs to overcome constraints and to take advantage of opportunities for enhancing the position and benefits of the poor and their living environments including those that harness innovative approaches in addressing social problems;
+b) Enabling SEs to overcome constraints and to take advantage of opportunities for enhancing the position and benefits of the poor and their living environments including those that harness innovative approaches in addressing social problems;

-- 35 36

-- c) Development of sustainable mechanisms for the provision of quality and accessible social services to the poor;
+- 28 c) Development of sustainable mechanisms for the provision of quality and 29 accessible social services to the poor; - d) People's empowerment by ensuring the participation of the poor, basic and marginalized sectors;

-- 38 39

-- d) People's empowerment by ensuring the participation of the poor, basic and marginalized

-sectors;

-- 41

-- e) Gender-sensitivity by ensuring women's equal rights and access to SE's resources;
+e) Gender-sensitivity by ensuring women's equal rights and access to SE's resources;

-- 4

-- f) Ecological soundness in the pursuit of sustainable and equitable development; - g) Incorporation of the PRESENT Program in the government's poverty reduction drive as a major sustainable and comprehensive strategy; and - 4 5
+3 f) Ecological soundness in the pursuit of sustainable and equitable development;

-- h) Rationalization of poverty reduction programs by streamlining and coordinating the various anti-poverty programs of the government to reduce inefficiency and duplication and to improve the effectiveness of each program. - 8 9
+g) Incorporation of the PRESENT Program in the government's poverty reduction drive as a major sustainable and comprehensive strategy; and h) Rationalization of poverty reduction programs by streamlining and coordinating the various anti-poverty programs of the government to reduce inefficiency and duplication and to improve the effectiveness of each program.

-The planning framework of the PRESENT Program and its planning process shall ensure that the poor are engaged as primary stakeholders.
-It shall add value and complement ecosystem-based, area-based, community-based and other tools and processes in local economic development by promoting and utilizing the economic subsector as a strategic unit of analysis and planning SE development interventions.
+9 The planning framework of the PRESENT Program and its planning process 10 shall ensure that the poor are engaged as primary stakeholders.
+It shall add value and 11 complement ecosystem-based, area-based, community-based and other tools and 12 processes in local economic development by promoting and utilizing the economic 13 subsector as a strategic unit of analysis and planning SE development interventions.

-PRESENT medium-term and annual development plans shall be formulated in synchrony with the medium-term development plan of the national government.
+14 PRESENT medium-term and annual development plans shall be formulated in 15 synchrony with the medium-term development plan of the national government.

-SEC.
-5. National Enterprise Development Council.
-The existing Micro, Small and Medium Enterprise Development (MSMED) Council, which is an attached agency of the Department of Trade and Industry, shall be strengthened and expanded to effectively spur the growth and development of MSMES and SEs throughout the country, and to carry out the policy declared under this Act.
+Sec.
+5. National Enterprise Development Council. - The existing Micro, Small and Medium Enterprise Development (MSMED) Council, which is an attached agency of the Department of Trade and Industry, shall be strengthened and expanded to effectively spur the growth and development of MSMES and SEs throughout the country, and to carry out the policy declared under this Act.
 It shall now be known as the National Enterprise Development Council, herein referred to as the Council.